MangoMirage/captain-kitty-one-ear/Sea-Circus.md

 She placed a paw on Bramble’s shoulder.
 “Now it’s your turn.
 And we’ll be right here with you.”

-“We’ve got one week ‘til we reach the island of Dodo-opolis - home of the last Dodos on Earth.
-That gives you seven days, young Bramble, to dream, design, and dare.
+“We’ve got one week ‘til we reach the island of Dodo-opolis - home of the last Dodos on Earth," boomed Admiral Barnaby Tusk.
+"That gives you seven days, young Bramble, to dream, design, and dare.
 And mark my words: with our help, your act will be so bold, so brilliant, your name’ll be written in the stars!”

 Bramble’s tail gave a tentative wag.
 And somewhere deep inside, a spark flickered.
 Not quite a flame.
 Not yet.
 But it was a start.